-Mat Clark enters his seventh season as the strength and condition coach for Arkansas men’s track and field and cross country teams.
+Mat Clark enters his ninth season as the strength and conditioning coach for Arkansas men’s track and field and cross country teams.

-2017 marked the first year Clark took over the responsibilities of coaching the Razorback women’s track and field and cross country programs as well.
+2017 marked the initial year Clark took over responsibilities of strength and conditioning for the Razorback women’s track and field and cross country programs as well.

-A 2009 graduate of the University of Northern Iowa, Clark excelled as one of the top decathletes for the Panthers, earning three All-America honors and a spot at the 2008 Olympic Trials under the guidance of former Razorback assistant coach Travis Geopfert.
+A 2009 graduate of the University of Northern Iowa, Clark excelled as one of the top decathletes for the Panthers.
+He earned three All-America honors and qualified for the 2008 Olympic Trials under the guidance of former Razorback assistant coach Travis Geopfert.

-2016 saw several of Clark train several current and former Razorbacks, including Jarrion Lawson, Omar McLeod and Clive Pullen to national success at the USATF and Jamaica National Olympic Trials.
+In 2016, several Clark trained athletes between current and former Razorbacks, which included Jarrion Lawson, Omar McLeod and Clive Pullen, had national success during the Olympic Trials for the United States and Jamaica.

 Originally from Ames, Iowa, Clark currently resides in Fayetteville, Arkansas.